AY2324S2-CS2103T-T10-3/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * `n/ p/ e/ a/` provided should be in **prefix**.
-* `Prefix` only recognize the four prefixes written above.
-Do not input any other unknown prefixes.
+* `Prefix` only recognizes the four prefixes written above.
+Any other unknown prefixes will be disregarded.
+* Make sure the `.csv` file is opened using the Notepad app or the equivalent.
+Using Microsoft Excel to open the `.csv` file will cause unexpected behaviors due to Excel interpreting certain fields as numbers.
+For Example, Excel will recognize the phone number `00000000` as `0`.
+* Another `export` will overwrite the file created by the previous `export`, so make sure to save the old `exported_participant_data.csv` somewhere else before doing another `export`.
+* Do not have the `exported_participant_data.csv` file opened while exporting, as this will cause Eventy to be unable to overwrite the file.
   </box>

 **Examples:**